-Everything You Need to Know About FIV in Cats
+FIV in Cats: Everything You Need to Know

-As a cat owner, you may have come across the term FIV, but what exactly is it?
+As a cat owner, you may have come across the term FIV.
 FIV, short for Feline Immunodeficiency Virus, is an infectious retroviral disease that affects cats.
 Similar to HIV in humans, it targets a cat’s immune system.
-It gradually weakens it and renders them more vulnerable to secondary infections.
-Unfortunately, once a cat contracts FIV, it remains infected for life.
+It gradually weakens them and renders them more vulnerable to secondary infections.

-To help you better understand FIV and how to manage it in your feline friend, we’ve put together a comprehensive guide.
+To help you (as a cat owner) to better understand FIV, we’ve put together a comprehensive guide.
 From its causes and symptoms to diagnosis and treatment options.
-Read on to learn everything you need to know about FIV in cats.
+This guide has it all.

 What is FIV in Cats?